opensearch-project/.github/RESPONSIBILITIES.md

 ### Nomination

 Any current maintainer starts a private e-mail thread (until we have a better mechanism, e-mail addresses can usually be found via MAINTAINERS.md + DCO) with all other maintainers on that repository to discuss nomination using the template below.
 In order to be approved, at least three positive (+1) maintainer votes are necessary, and no vetoes (-1).
 In rare cases when there are fewer than three maintainers, the positive (+1) votes from all maintainers are required.
-Any disagreements can be escalated to the [org admin](https://github.com/orgs/opensearch-project/teams/admin).
+Any disagreements can be escalated to the [members of the admin team](https://github.com/orgs/opensearch-project/teams/admin).

 The nomination should clearly identify the person with their real name and a link to their GitHub profile, and the rationale for the nomination, with concrete example contributions.